binh234/AI-ML/009_ImageSuperResolution/README.md

 Semi-Supervised Learning is a paradigm where, in a large dataset, only a small percentage of data is labeled.
 That is, deep models have access to a large amount of unstructured data along with a small set of labeled data to train the network.

 One such approach was proposed in this [paper](https://link.springer.com/chapter/10.1007/978-3-030-58523-5_35), where the authors used only 10-20% labeled data.
-The authors taking insights from the Consistency Regularization literature, introduce a regularization term over the unsupervised data called Transformation Consistency Regularization (TCR), which makes sure the model’s prediction for a geometric transform of an image sample is consistent with the geometric transformation of the model’s reconstruction of the image.
+The authors taking insights from the Consistency Regularization literature, introduce a regularization term over the unsupervised data called Transformation Consistency Regularization (TCR), which makes sure the model's prediction for a geometric transform of an image sample is consistent with the geometric transformation of the model's reconstruction of the image.

 ![semi-supervised](images/semi-supervise.jpg)